Dybondzy/Pewlett-Hackard-Analysis/README.md

 Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+---
+--- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+--- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees
+1940
+--- number of retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees SELECT COUNT(emp_no) number_count
+ FROM employees
+ WHERE (birth_date BETWEEN '1965-01-01' AND '1965-12-31');
+ANSWER: 1940
+---

 Deliverable 3 Requirements
 Structure, Organization, and Formatting (6 points)
 The written analysis has the following structure, organization, and formatting: